 As seen in Figure 3.1, there is a local maximum stress that is commonly called the yield stress or tensile strength at yield.
 The strain at this point is commonly called the elongation at yield.
 As the jaws continue to separate, the specimens continues to elongate until rupture occurs.
 The stress at rupture is called the tensile strength at break and the corresponding strain is called the elongation at break.
-The shape of the stress/strain curve is somewhat distorted by the fact that the original cross-sectional area is used to calculate the stress, but the actual area is getting smaller as the specimen elongates.
+The shape of the stress-strain curve is somewhat distorted by the fact that the original cross-sectional area is used to calculate the stress, but the actual area is getting smaller as the specimen elongates.

 The test methods commonly used for determining tensile properties of plastics, ASTM D638 or ISO 527, define tensile strength as the greater of the stress at yield or the stress at rupture.
 These two test methods measure the same property, but use slightly different test specimens and test procedures.
 The test methods specify that the testing speed should be the lowest speed that results in rupture within 0.5 to 5 minute testing time.
-If this criteria is applied, then ductile materials (unreinforced grades) will usually be tested at 50 mm/min (2 inch/min) and fiber reinforced grades will be tested at 5 mm/min (0.2 inch/ min).
+If this criterion is applied then ductile materials (unreinforced grades) will usually be tested at 50 mm/min (2 inch/min) and fiber reinforced grades will be tested at 5 mm/min (0.2 inch / min).
 The speed of testing does affect the results and it is important to verify that the proper speed was used before comparing materials.
-If a ductile material is tested using the slow speed the tensile strength will be lower, but the elongation may be higher.
+The following table is included to document the variation that will result from testing speed.